AEROPLANE CRAFT FOR KIDS!

 If you are looking for more travel projects for your kids to have a go with, then check out the next two projects that might be of interest to you!

-One boat made out of a Milk Carton, and the other out of paper, and yes that float!
+One boat made out of a Milk Carton, and the other out of paper, and yes, they float!

 2 thoughts on “AEROPLANE CRAFT FOR KIDS!”